-It is well known that under certain conditions frequency-dependent selection can maintain genetic variation (e.g., Cockerham et al., 1972; Clarke, 1979; Udovic, 1980; Wilson & Turelli, 1986; Asmussen & Basnayake, 1990).
+It is well known that under certain conditions frequency-dependent selection can maintain genetic variation (e.g. Cockerham et al., 1972; Clarke, 1979; Udovic, 1980; Wilson and Turelli, 1986; Asmussen and Basnayake, 1990).
 The question of how general and common these conditions are in natural populations remains largely unsettled.
-Recently, a new theoretical framework - the adaptive dynamics - has been developed that suggests that under certain types of ecological interactions (e.g., competition, multiple niches) biological systems naturally evolve, through a sequence of fixations of mutations, towards the areas of parameter space where genetic variation is maintained (e.g., Christiansen & Loeschcke, 1980; Christiansen, 1991; Metz et al., 1996; Eshel et al., 1997; Geritz et al., 1998; Kisdi & Geritz, 1999).
+Recently, a new theoretical framework - the adaptive dynamics - has been developed that suggests that under certain types of ecological interactions (e.g. competition, multiple niches) biological systems naturally evolve, through a sequence of fixations of mutations, towards the areas of parameter space where genetic variation is maintained (e.g. Christiansen and Loeschcke, 1980; Christiansen, 1991; Metz et al., 1996; Eshel et al., 1997; Geritz et al., 1998; Kisdi and Geritz, 1999).
 An interesting consequence of the adaptive dynamics is a possibility for the maintenance of genetic variation under apparently disruptive selection.
-In such a situation, intermediate genotypes (e.g., heterozygotes) are selected against by frequency-dependent selection but are recreated each generation as a result of random mating, segregation and recombination.
-Given reduced fitness of intermediate genotypes, one may expect that any tendency to assortative mating for the selected trait will be favoured by natural selection whenever its possibility arises in the population, because this will decrease the production of maladaptive genotypes.
-This idea forms the basis of both the reinforcement scenario (e.g., Dobzhansky, 1940; Butlin, 1987; Howard, 1993) and of many scenarios of sympatric speciation (e.g., Maynard Smith, 1966; Udovic, 1980; Felsenstein, 1981; Kondrashov, 1986; Doebeli, 1996; Dieckmann & Doebeli, 1999; Kondrashov & Kondrashov, 1999; Geritz & Kisdi.
-2000).
+In such a situation, intermediate genotypes (e.g. heterozygotes) are selected against by frequency-dependent selection but are recreated each generation as a result of random mating, segregation and recombination.